Caregivers With A Car

 - Ask if there is a limited distance that the caregiver is allowed to drive.
 Some caregivers or caregiving agencies that provide senior care services have a limit to the radius in which a caregiver can drive a client.
 Tandem is not one of them.
 “If transportation is needed, we try to establish the distance from the client's house to wherever they need to go--like doctor's appointment, grocery store, hospital, etc.--beforehand, if possible,” says Maureen.
 “This helps us to better match clients with caregivers.
 We include whether or not transportation is a care service that’s needed and how far it would be to get to the necessary places, which ensures that caregivers who don’t mind being in the car or driving certain distances will end up matching with the client.”

-Since getting down to brass tacks can sometimes be a cumbersome process, Tandem aims to take care of all of these details before matching clients with caregivers.
-“We try to be as thorough as possible in our registration process, and we allow both caregivers and care seekers to include notes about their comfort level regarding transportation,” says Maureen.
+Tandem aims to take care of all of these details before matching clients with caregivers.
+“We try to be as thorough as possible in our care matching process, and we allow both caregivers and care seekers to include notes about their comfort level regarding transportation,” says Maureen.

 Senior Care Services: Companion Care and A Car